codeforequity-at/botium-connector-dialogflow/README.md

 Botium setup is ready, you can begin to write your [BotiumScript](https://github.com/codeforequity-at/botium-core/wiki/Botium-Scripting) files.

+## Using the botium-connector-dialogflow-cli

+This connector provides a CLI interface for importing convos and utterances from your Dialogflow agent and convert it to BotiumScript.

+* Intents and Utterances are converted to BotiumScript utterances files (using the _dialogflow-intents_ option)
+* Conversations are reverse engineered and converted to BotiumScript convo files (using the _dialogflow-conversaionts_ option)

+You can either run the CLI with botium-cli (it is integrated there), or directly from this connector (see samples/assistant directory for some examples):

+    > botium-connector-dialogflow-cli dialogflowimport dialogflow-intents
+    > botium-connector-dialogflow-cli dialogflowimport dialogflow-conversations

+_Please note that a botium-core installation is required_

+For getting help on the available CLI options and switches, run:

+    > botium-connector-dialogflow-cli dialogflowimport --help

 ## Supported Capabilities

 Set the capability __CONTAINERMODE__ to __dialogflow__ to activate this connector.